cnmbnyc/nd082-Azure-Cloud-DevOps-Part-2/README.md

 {"prediction":[20.35373177134412]}
 ```

+1. This one is HARD, because the package versions provided inside the Starter Kit is not working, need to manually fine-tune it to make the code working.
+1. Some newer versions of Scikit-learn totally not working for this app.

 ![Successful prediction using the API](prediction_success.png)

 * Output of streamed log files from deployed application

+1. Like the local Docker running, you can call the API endpint and check the streamed logs at the meantime, which is easier for debug.

 ![Streamed logs from deployed app](streamed_log.png)